JaGeo/LobsterPy/docs/tutorial/commandlineinterface.rst

   }

--  ``lobsterpy calc-description --potcar-symbols "Na_pv Cl" --bvacomp --doscomp`` command will automatically analyze your lobster calculation quality.
+-  ``lobsterpy description-quality --potcar-symbols "Na_pv Cl" --bvacomp --doscomp`` command will automatically analyze your lobster calculation quality.

 .. note::
    The LOBSTER calculation directory need to have POTCAR, POSCAR, LOBSTER calculation input and output files to run the **lobsterpy calc-description** command successfully.